Muturi-Job/Global-superstore/README.md

 # 🛒 Global Superstore: End-to-End Data Analysis
 ## 📌 Project Overview
-This project is a complete end-to-end data analysis of the fictitious "Global Superstore" retail dataset.
+This project is a complete end-to-end data analysis of the "Global Superstore" retail dataset.
 The primary objective is to analyze global sales, operational efficiency, and product profitability to uncover the root causes of profit leaks and provide actionable business recommendations.

 This project demonstrates a full data pipeline: data cleaning in Python, relational database modeling in SQL, and business intelligence visualization in Power BI.